eMapR/LTOP_FTV/README.md

 #### 8 Upload sample to GEE (Moving data)

 Here we zip and upload the subset of vector points to GEE.
+Note that you can also just upload the .shp, .shx, .dbh and .prj files.

 	1. file location